-(5) A family home early learning provider must prohibit any person from consuming smokeless cannabis products in licensed space during business hours.
+(5) A family home early learning provider must prohibit any person from using cannabis products in any form or being under the influence of cannabis on licensed space during business hours.
 Weight #7

 Initial, non-expiring, dual licenses, and license modification.